 Neuro-linguistic Programming (NLP) is a study of communication that occurs with the self, and also what people project outwardly based on their patterns of thought.
 NLP looks at how you communicate with others on a daily basis, as well as processing the communicative information for yourself.
-Here are some NLP techniques that’ll provide explanation in exercises.

 You see, people communicate two ways, both verbally and non-verbally.

 Verbal communication refers to speaking and listening, while non-verbal communication refers to reading body language and the context through which words are spoken.
 Over a period of time, we communicate out of habit whether it’s positive or negative.
 We function on ‘autopilot‘.